School Health Education (SHE) - Courses

 Introduction of the school health program for the elementary education major and physical education major.
 Consideration is given to school health services and healthy school living, with a further emphasis on health instruction and health content for the elementary school.
 Prerequisite: admission to teacher education; junior standing.
 Offered Occasionally.

 SHE 410/510 Cr.6

 This senior level experience provides an opportunity to apply the knowledge, skills, and dispositions of the Interstate Teacher Assessment and Support Consortium Standards (InTASC).
 The primary focus is on a teacher candidate's growth and development in the InTASC standards.
 The traditional field experience or participation in a Professional Development School experience will address how the InTASC standards impact teaching and learning.
 Further analysis of method selection and instructional strategy development is included from a practical as well as philosophical point of view.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Lect 4, Lab 2.
-Prerequisite: SHE 310 or admitted to EC-MC or MC-EA Certification; must be taken last semester prior to student teaching and concurrently with SHE 415; admission to teacher education; junior standing.
+Prerequisite: SHE 310 or admitted to EC-MC or MC-EA Certification; SHE majors must take in last semester prior to student teaching and concurrently with SHE 415; admission to teacher education; junior standing.
 Offered Fall.

 SHE 415/515 Cr.3